 Utility Rate Structures

-Each electricity provider has its own pricing model.
+Each electricity provider has its pricing model.
 Some apply higher charges during peak hours, while others spread charges over the year based on past peak demand.

 Demand Response Programs